Why Are There So Many Different Kinds of Health Care Directives?

 Do Not Resuscitate Order (DNR)

 Different from the documents listed above, which you can create yourself or with the assistance of an attorney, a Do Not Resuscitate or DNR order must be signed by a physician or other medical professional.
 It dictates that medical personnel may not resuscitate a patient whose stops breathing or whose heart stops beating.
 Traditionally, these have only been operative in hospital or nursing home settings, but many states now authorize them for the patient’s home as well.
 The problem in such settings is making sure that emergency medical personnel are aware of and accept the DNR order when responding to an emergency call.
+Usually, they are only used when the individual has a terminal illness.
+If they’re living at home, they often post the document on their refrigerators.
 In our practice, we had a client whose mother was resuscitated despite having a DNR order because the EMTs could not read the signature or credentials of the medical professional who signed the order.

 Medical Order for Life-Sustaining Treatment (MOLST)

-DNR orders are limited to avoiding resuscitation in the event of a cardiac or similar event.
+DNR orders are limited to avoiding resuscitation in the event of a cardiac or similar medical event.
+In this way, they are somewhat analogous to living wills.
 In recent years, advocates for patient-determined medical care have pioneered more comprehensive medical orders that dictate what care the patient would want in various circumstances.
 These are developed in concert with the patient’s treating physician, who can provide necessary information about the likely progress of the patient’s illness and the benefits and likely side-effects of various treatments.
 Together they can develop a course of care while the patient is cognitively able and has the energy to make well-considered decisions.
 These are called Medical Orders for Life-Sustaining Treatment (MOLST) and have been legally authorized in a small number of states to date.